Updated: March 23rd, 2023

 Ear Tips

-Silicone works through suction, which means they stay in place better when you are moving around but are less effective when it comes to noise canceling.
+Silicone works through suction, which means it stays in place better when you are moving around but is less effective when it comes to noise canceling.
 Foam is denser and cancels more noise, but it tends to not be as stable in the ear canal and can be affected by sweat.

 Often kits will come with a variety of different tips so you can experiment until you find something that works for you.